svallejovera/svallejovera.github.io/index.md

 1. Timoneda, Joan C., and *Sebastián Vallejo Vera*.
 “Pay (Self-)Attention: How Transformer Models Increase Performance in Text Classification Tasks.” *R&R: Journal of Politics*

 2. Hellmueller, Lea, Lindita Camaj, Peggy Lindner, and *Sebastián Vallejo Vera*.
-“US Primary Debates in Bilingual Online Spaces: The Impact of Journalistic Cultures on Social Media Discourse.” *R&R: at Digital Journalism*
+“US Primary Debates in Bilingual Online Spaces: The Impact of Journalistic Cultures on Social Media Discourse.” *R&R: Digital Journalism*

 1. Hellmueller, Lea, Lindita Camaj, Peggy Lindner, and *Sebastián Vallejo Vera*.
-“The Quality of Online Conversations during the U.S. Primary Debates:vThe Relevance of News Reporting and Discursive Features.” *Under Review*.
+“The Democratic Value of Uncivil Talk and Strategic Game Reporting: A Computational Analysis of Facebook Conversations During the 2020 U.S. Primary Debates.” *R&R: Journal of Computer-Mediated Communication*.

 3. Dávila Gordillo, Diana, Joan C. Timoneda, and *Sebastián Vallejo Vera*.
 “Machines Do See Color: How Transformers Outperform Other Approaches in Classifying Overt and Covert Racism in Text.” *R&R: Journal of Politics*